Information on the coronavirus (SARS-CoV-2)

 - Business trips and excursions within Germany can be approved by the Dean or the management of the central institution.
 Business trips and excursions abroad will not be approved until further notice.
 The Dean or the head of the central institution will decide on exceptions.
 The Chancellor decides for all cases in the central administration.

-The university has set up an information office for university members and staff.
+The University has set up an information office for students, faculty, and staff.
 It can be reached via the following e-mail address: